How to Create an Excel File from SharePoint list Items using Power Automate?

 create excel file from sharepoint list using power automate flow

-Select apply to each action and pass the output of a select action dynamic content value, so that it loops through all the list items.
+9. Next, add an Apply to each action and pass the output of a select action dynamic content value.

 create excel file from sharepoint list using microsoft flow

-Next, click on Add an action and select Add a row into a table -Excel Online action.
+10. Next, click Add an action.
+Add a row into a table -Excel Online action.
 Then provide the below details:

-• File – Provide the Id of created file from the dynamic content
+• File: Provide the Id of the created file from the dynamic content.

 create excel file from sharepoint online list using microsoft flow